GoobyCorp/MLSSE/README.md

                         The amount of red peppers you want --green-peppers GREEN_PEPPERS
+                        The amount of green peppers you want --woohoo-blends WOOHOO_BLENDS
+                        The amount of Woohoo Blends you want --hoohoo-blends HOOHOO_BLENDS
+                        The amount of Hoohoo Blends you want --chuckle-blends CHUCKLE_BLENDS
+                        The amount of Chuckle Blends you want --teehee-blends TEEHEE_BLENDS
+                        The amount of Teehee Blends you want --hoolumbians HOOLUMBIANS
+                        The amount of Hoolumbians you want --chuckoccinos CHUCKOCCINOS
+                        The amount of Chuckoccinos you want --teeheespressos TEEHEESPRESSOS
-                        The amount of green peppers you want --woo-beans WOO_BEANS
+                        The amount of Teeheespressos you want --woo-beans WOO_BEANS
                         The amount of woo beans you want --hoo-beans HOO_BEANS